cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 └── web-vitals@2.1.4
 ```

-From here, it is just a matter of repeating this information in a new install command:
+Next, repeat this information in a new install command:

 ```sh
 $ npm install react-dom@18.0.0 react-scripts@5.0.1 react@18.0.0 web-vitals@2.1.4 --save-exact